destuar/Complete-CS-Degree/README.md

 # Complete 4-Year Computer Science Repository

-Welcome to the **Complete 4-Year Computer Science and Artificial Intelligence Course Repository**, a comprehensive collection of resources modeled after the 4-year Computer Science degree curriculum at Stanford University, with a specific focus on the Artificial Intelligence track.
+Welcome to the **Complete 4-Year Computer Science and Artificial Intelligence Course Repository**, a comprehensive collection of resources modeled after the undergraduate Computer Science degree curriculum at Stanford University, with a specific focus on the Artificial Intelligence track.
 This repository contains materials from foundational courses to advanced topics, providing a comprehensive grounding in Computer Science and Artificial Intelligence.
 Below is a brief overview of each course included in the repository.

 ## Course List